Sebaguide/Sebaguide-Android-App/README.md

 # Sebaguide App Release Notes
-# Latest Version: 6.0
+# Latest Version: 7.0
-# Version Code: 6
+# Version Code: 7

 What's new in this update:
-- Updated UI
-- Fast Downloads
-- Option to view PDF
-- Improved Performance
-- Major and Minor Bug Fixes
+- Major Bug Fixes For All The Android Versions.
-- Some Missing Question Papers Are Included